email us

 • Collegiate Clubs: Colleges and universities can be an excellent source for GFWC members.
 Campuses often face the same challenges in conservation, crime, and safety, as other traditional communities.
 A collegiate club could meet the unique needs of the campus as well as accommodate the lifestyles of students.

 • Cyber Clubs: GFWC Cyber Clubs are designed for women who want to make new friends while making a difference in their communities through volunteer service, but for whatever reason, cannot attend regular club meetings in person.
 They do not “meet” regularly.
 Instead of traditional meetings they send email blasts, post photos and project ideas to a Facebook page, and provide project updates on a webpage.
-The webpage also tells potential members how to join, and allows existing members to find out how they can contribute to various projects.
+The webpage also tells potential members how to join and allows existing members to find out how they can contribute to various projects.

 Used with permission.
 May not be reproduced for sale or profit.